EvictionLab/eviction-lab-website/content/updates/blog/federal-eviction-moratorium-update.md

 aliases:
 ---

-On Monday, the Centers for Disease Control and Prevention located within the U.S. Department of Health and Human Services issued a new order, effective from September 4th, 2020 through December 31st, 2020, that provides protection from eviction for millions of renters who have been unable to afford rent during the COVID-19 pandemic.
+Today, the Centers for Disease Control and Prevention issued <a href="https://www.federalregister.gov/documents/2020/09/04/2020-19654/temporary-halt-in-residential-evictions-to-prevent-the-further-spread-of-covid-19" target="_blank">a new order</a>, effective from September 4th through December 31st, 2020, that provides protection from eviction to prevent the further spread of COVID-19.

-This emergency action prohibits new and previously filed evictions of tenants who provide their landlords with a signed declaration stating that they meet all of the following criteria:
+Although many questions about the order remain, to the best of our knowledge, this emergency action prohibits new and previously filed evictions of tenants who provide their landlords with a signed declaration stating that they meet all of the following criteria:

 <ol>
   <li>They have used best efforts to obtain all available government assistance for rent or housing.</li>
-  <li>They meet any one of three income limits:</li>
+  <li>They meet <i>any</i> one of three income limits:</li>
   <ol>
-    <li>They expect to earn no more than $99,000 in 2020 ($198,000 for those filing a joint tax return).
-According to 2018 American Community Survey estimates, 86% of renter households had total household income below $100,000.</li>
+    <li>They expect to earn no more than $99,000 in 2020 ($198,000 for those filing a joint tax return);</li>
-    <li>They were not required to report any income to the IRS in 2019.</li>
+    <li>They were not required to report any income to the IRS in 2019; or</li>
-    <li>They received a CARES stimulus check.</li>
+    <li>They received a stimulus check pursuant to the CARES Act.</li>
   </ol>
   <li>They are unable to pay full rent because of substantial income loss, loss of work or wages, or extraordinary out-of-pocket medical expenses.</li>
   <li>They are using best efforts to make partial rent payments as they are able.</li>